climateinteractive/enroads-guide/docs/guide/background.rst

 -  “Emissions are stabilized, so why is temperature or CO\ :sub:`2` concentration still going up?”

  **To illustrate this point:** See the ‘CO\ :sub:`2` Emissions and Removals’ graph in and explore the Bathtub dynamics, below.
-Even though CO2 emissions (in red below) have flattened, CO2 concentrations (in blue on the right below) continue to increase.
+Even though CO\ :sub:`2` emissions (in red below) have flattened, CO\ :sub:`2` concentrations (in blue on the right below) continue to increase.

 |image30|

-And similarly, below, in a different (and much more stringent) scenario, even though CO2 concentration levels, temperature change increases.
+And similarly, below, in a different (and much more stringent) scenario, even though CO\ :sub:`2` concentration levels, temperature change increases.

 |image31|